sharetribe/flex-docs/src/docs/the-new-sharetribe/How to go Live/index.md

 1. Look over the existing CNAME records.
 2. If a CNAME record exists where "Host" or "Source" is set to "www", click edit and set "Points To" or "Value" or "Target" to "proxy.sharetribe.com".
+   - Note that depending on the DNS provider you may need to add a period at the end: "proxy.sharetribe.com."
-Note that the target address for this record, proxy.sharetribe.com, should be copied as-is.
+   - Note that the target address for this record, proxy.sharetribe.com, should be copied as-is.
 You don't need to change it to your own marketplace's address.
 3. \If a CNAME record doesn't exist, click "Add record" or "Create